Documentation

 6. First run: Learning mode

-Click the 🎓 button.
+Click the Learn button in the topbar.
 Letterknife shows you one real email at a time and asks how you'd handle that sender — Important, Learn from, or Not important.
 Correct it freely in plain words; every correction becomes a durable rule, exceptions included.
 After a few dozen slides it starts getting them right, and the agent works from those rules from then on.

 Nothing sends without you.
 The assistant only creates drafts; sending needs your explicit OK.
 See Settings for the per-action toggles.